Ada-Developers-Academy/C3Projects--VideoStoreAPI/endpoints.md

 __Endpoint__
 `GET /rentals/overdue`

-Returns an array of all rentals that are currently overdue.
+Returns an array of all rentals that are currently overdue ordered ASC by `due_date`.
+Includes information about the customer associated with each rental.

 __Response__